CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 URL since the longer URL didn't fit as nicely into his email template.

 Users also receive the link printed on a card, and some of them actually type in the URL to a browser.
-Most mail users; however, do not type in the URL leaving Freddie flummoxed wondering how he can increase conversions
+Most mail users; however, do not type in the URL leaving Freddie flummoxed wondering how he can increase conversions.

 ## Not A Good Purpose

 As you can see from the example above, there are a couple of issues with using Vanity URLs in print and on the web.

-For his email campaign, Freddie could have used link text to better describe the link to his targeted audience AND he could use A/B testing in the process to figure out what phrasing made users more likely to click his links: information than can help everyone who are using email marketing at CU.
+For his email campaign, Freddie could have used link text to better describe the link to his targeted audience, and he could use A/B testing in the process to figure out what phrasing made users more likely to click his links: information than can help everyone who are using email marketing at CU.

-For his print campaign, not many people followed the link because they didn't feel like typing in a URL in 2022.
+For his print campaign, not many people followed the link because they didn't feel like typing in a URL when they are more used to scanning QR codes.
 Freddie could have used a QR code to link to the same fund page, increase adoption, and not have to submit a request for a Vanity URL.

 ## When to Use Vanity URLs